yingpwu/tmux/README.md

 - Day, date, time, timezone
 - Current location based on network with temperature and forecast icon (if available)

-- Network connection status, bandwidth and SSID (bandwidth replace by xamut/tmux-network-bandwidth)(Requirements macOS: brew install gawk coreutils
+- Network connection status, bandwidth and SSID (bandwidth replace by tmux-net-speed)
-Linux: apt-get install gawk net-tools coreutils)

 - Git branch and status
 - Battery percentage and AC power connection status
 - Refresh rate control
-- CPU usage (percentage or load average)
+- CPU usage (percentage or load average)(replace by tmux-cpu)
-- RAM usage
+- RAM usage(modified)
 - GPU usage
 - Color code based on if prefix is active or not
 - List of windows with current window highlighted